animetosho/ParPar/xor_depends/info.md

 The downside is that 256 bit operations would require processing to be performed on rather large 512 byte blocks.
 Various parts of the current implementation would need to be rewritten for AVX to implement 3 operand support (including the JIT routines).
-I’m also unsure about the benefit for AMD Bulldozer based CPUs, especially when using multiple threads.

 I haven’t yet explored using an AVX implementation.
+Initial tests with AVX (floating point operations) seem to show minimal benefit\* on Intel CPUs due to limited FP concurrency.
+I expect AMD Bulldozer based CPUs not to yield any benefit when multi-threading when AVX operations are used.
+Hence, it seems like AVX2 capable CPUs are necessary for better performance.

+\* it may be possible to mix 128 bit integer and 256 bit FP operations to improve throughput, but, despite the complexity, would only matter to Intel Sandy/Ivy Bridge CPUs